 Free-standing concrete block walls may require permitting.
 Check with your local building department to determine if a permit is required.
 Even if the wall is exempt from permitting in your area, it may still require zoning approval.
 Check with your local planning department for zoning requirements.

 This cinder block wall is non-load bearing, so it is used for privacy or as a decorative element and not as walls of a structure, such as a garage.
-If the wall were built to load-bearing specifications or even as a free-standing wall, alternating centers of the cinder blocks may need vertical rebar running from the top of the wall to the bottom of the concrete footing.
+If the wall were built to load-bearing specifications or even as a free-standing wall, alternating centers of the cinder blocks may need vertical rebar or a ladder mesh reinforcement running from the top of the wall to the bottom of the concrete footing.

 Some of the cavities may need to be filled with either mortar or concrete.
 You may also need to run horizontal rebar the length of the wall, between every third course of blocks.

-Discuss your intended concrete block wall with your local permitting department for information about rebar requirements.
+Discuss your intended concrete block wall with your local permitting department for information about rebar or reinforcement requirements.

 Working with masonry materials is labor-intensive, so take frequent breaks and stay hydrated.
 Keep your back straight and use your legs when lifting.
 Wear heavy-duty gloves when handling the concrete blocks.
 When pouring mortar or concrete or for any other activity that creates dust, wear breathing protection.